Please contact SONJ by emailing firstname.lastname@example.org.

 - The activity must be suspended for at least 2 weeks, and all participants will be notified while maintaining privacy, that an individual at an SONJ activity has tested positive for COVID-19.

 At this time, if an individual is unable to wear a mask for any reason, they will not be able to participate in Special Olympics New Jersey in-person activities.
 Virtual at home actives will be permitted.

 Athletes must get an updated medical form prior to their first practice.
 If athletes are having trouble obtaining a valid medical or getting a doctor’s appointment, please reach to Amelia Hamilton (ARH@SONJ.ORG)

-Athletes can only participate in one (1) on-field activity this fall.
-Athletes can take part in any and all Virtual (at-home) opportunities in addition to the one (1) on field activity.
+Athletes can only participate in one (1) in-person activity for the winter season and one (1) in-person activity for the spring season.
+Athletes can take part in any and all Virtual (at-home) opportunities in addition to the one (1) in-person activity.

 If you have been diagnosed with COVID-19, you must get written medical clearance before returning to Special Olympics in person activities as serious cardiac, respiratory, and neurological issues may develop as a result of COVID-19.

 For travel to and from practice – If you must take public transportation or carpool with people outside your household, wear a mask the entire journey to/from home.

 A full list of testing sites in New Jersey can be found here.

 All in-person activities must be done outdoors in December and January.
 Winter and Spring sport indoor trainings may begin on February 1st.
 Summer sports training may begin on April 5th.

 Programs can only participate in activities that are listed.
 If there is an activity or sport not listed, and a Program would like to submit a proposal for an outdoor practice plan for an activity/sport, the link can be found here: https://www.tfaforms.com/4847073.